StatCan/egp-crn/docs/change_management.rst

 While comparing two objects, if one vertex is different from its previous representation, the old representation is retired and a new representation added.
-This method of managing representation modifications means that geometric modifications are not followed.
+This method of managing representation modifications means that *geometric modifications are not followed*.

 Second method
 """""""""""""